It is very important that students begin their college mathematics coursework at the appropriate level.

 How long will it take to receive my results?

-You will know your scores immediately.
-At the end of your testing session you will print your results.
+You will know your placement immediately.
 They will be automatically added to your MyRIC account so you will be ready to register for classes on day two of your orientation session.

 In high school I received testing accommodations, am I able to use them for the placement test?

 Yes.
 To request reasonable testing accommodations for a disability or medical condition, please contact the Rhode Island College Disability Services Center at